The Engineering ToolBox Web Google

 Sponsored Links

-The Ideal Gas Law relates pressure, temperature, and volume of an ideal or perfect gas.
+The Ideal Gas Law express the relation between pressure, temperature and volume in an ideal or perfect gas.

-The Ideal Gas Law can be expressed with the Individual Gas Constant:
+The Ideal Gas Law can be expressed with the Individual Gas Constant as

 where